Start a Clothing Line: Complete Guide 2026

-Atelier Jungles is a circular sewing studio in The Hague.
-We help brands, designers, and companies with samples and clothing production in small to medium runs.
-This page is your starting point for anyone who wants to start their own clothing line or have an existing brand produced locally.
+Atelier Jungles is a sustainable clothing workshop in The Hague.
+We help brands, designers, and companies with samples and clothing production in small to medium quantities.
 If you really want to dive deep, click through to the individual guides by topic.

 Are you looking for a production partner in the Netherlands right away?
 Then go to our commercial page clothing production and starting a clothing line in the Netherlands.